This policy should be read alongside and in addition to our Terms of Instructions, which is sent to our clients when requiring our legal services.

 (f) Right to object- the right to object to our use of your Data including where we use it for our legitimate interests.

-22. If you are not satisfied with the way a complaint you make in relation to your Data is handled by us, you may be able to refer your complaint to the relevant data protection authority.
+22. If you are not satisfied with the way a complaint you make in relation to your datais handled by us, you may be able to refer your complaint to the relevant data protection authority.
 For the UK, this is the Information Commissioner’s Office (ICO).
-The ICO’s contact details can be found on their website https://ico.org.uk/.
+Their contact details can be found on their website.

-23. It is important that the Data we hold about you is accurate and current.
-Please keep us informed if your Data changes during period of which we hold it.
+23. It is important that the data we hold about you is accurate and current.
+Please keep us informed if your data changes during the period during which we hold it.

 25. We may also disclose Data to prospective purchaser of our business or any part of it.